Using FragPipe

 To combine two existing databases (e.g., custom protein sequence files A.fas and B.fas), follow the steps below: 1) Locate the Philosopher executable file (path can be found on the ‘Config’ tab).
 2) Open a command line window and navigate to the folder with the two database files to be merged.
 3) In this folder, run philosopher.exe workspace --init, where philosopher is the full path to the Philosopher executable file from step 1.
 4) Next run philosopher.exe database --custom A.fas --add B.fas --contam.
 Note that A.fas and B.fas should not contain decoys or contaminants.
 The --custom tag will automatically add decoy (reversed) sequences, and the --contam tag adds common contaminants.
 5) Optionally, run philosopher.exe workspace --clean to delete intermediate files generated in these steps.

 In the ‘MSFragger’ tab, you can check that the search parameters are suitable for your analysis.
-You can choose to save a customized parameter file to load for future use, or save the entire workflow (from either the ‘Workflow’ or the ‘Run’ tab).
+You can choose to save a customized parameter file to load for future use, or save the entire workflow (from the ‘Workflow’ tab).

 Note about calibration and optimization: ‘Calibration and Optimization’ is set, by default, to “Mass Calibration, Parameter Optimization”.
 It will effectively perform multiple simplified MSFragger searches with different parameters to find the optimal settings for your data.
 In practice, it results in 5-10% improvement in the number of identified PSMs at the expense of increased analysis time.
 To save time, consider changing this option to “Mass Calibration” or even “None”, especially if you already know your data (e.g. from previous searches of the same or similar files) and can adjust the corresponding MSFragger parameters (fragment tolerance, number of peaks used, intensity transformation) manually, if needed.